Mostafa2115/IEEE-CS-25-BACKEND/MySQL/Research.md

 - **CREATE INDEX** - Used to create and retrieve data from the database very quickly.

 ---
+# MySQL CREATE INDEX Statement

+The `CREATE INDEX` statement is used to create indexes in tables.

+Indexes are used to retrieve data from the database more quickly than otherwise.
+The users cannot see the indexes; they are just used to speed up searches/queries.

+---
 # Resources
 - [What is the database and why does it exist](https://www.techtarget.com/searchdatamanagement/definition/database)
 - [What is SQL](https://www.w3schools.com/sql/sql_intro.asp)